domjrivera/cyber-operator/src/posts/trusted-kernel-rootkit-detection-for-cybersecurity-of-vms-based-on-machine-learning-and-memory-forensic-analysis.md

 ---
-title: "*Trusted Kernel Rootkit Detection for Cybersecurity of VMs Based on Machine Learning and Memory Forensic Analysis*"
+title: Trusted Kernel Rootkit Detection for Cybersecurity of VMs Based on Machine Learning and Memory Forensic Analysis*
 description: In summary, the journal presents a convincing method, a TKRD (Trusted Kernel Rootkit Detection), to detect known and unknown rootkits in VMs from private cloud environments.
 The method combines the memory forensic